0xSero/partisia-docs/docs/smart-contracts/integration/integrating-to-partisia-blockchain.md

 In our [rest server source repository](https://gitlab.com/partisiablockchain/core/server), you can find all the different endpoints and all returned data types.

+## Open API

+The reader nodes and baker nodes expose an API that is defined by an OpenAPI spec.
+You can view the endpoints available from here: [OpenAPI UI](https://gitlab.com/partisiablockchain/core/server/-/blob/main/java/server/src/main/resources/openapi.json).

 ### Transaction information

 [https://reader.partisiablockchain.com/shards/Shard1/blockchain/transaction/11d09178b39c10520aec717200a4a5cd229e948bc15c4a87e65d682008f86db5](https://reader.partisiablockchain.com/shards/Shard1/blockchain/transaction/11d09178b39c10520aec717200a4a5cd229e948bc15c4a87e65d682008f86db5)